Beta-Ride® Sand Types Guide

 Sub-Angular grains are what you’re after in an arena surface.
 They compact less than angular grains yet still allow good traction & impact absorption.
 They also benefit drainage.

-Crushed quarry stone called fines or Duff should be avoided if at all possible.
+Crushed quarry stone called manufactured sand should be avoided if at all possible.
 They usually range between angular to sub-angular in shape, with sizes 10 sieve to 50 sieve.
-The particles are sharp and will compact tightly.
+The particles are sharp & will compact tightly.
 If used alone, being softer they break down into dust sooner.

 What If I Already Have Existing Sand That Isn’t Sub-Angular?